NiklasSchwarz/PublicProjects/README.md

 ### 🗣️ 3.
 Speech Encoder for the GermanEval 2019 Task
 **Goal:** Build and fine-tune a **speech embedding model** for automatic speaker and emotion classification in German audio datasets.
 **Highlights:**
 - Designed a **self-supervised speech encoder** trained on large-scale German corpora.
-- Applied **Hadamard encoding** for representation robustness without adding extra parameters.
 - Reached top-tier performance on the **GermanEval 2019** benchmark with strong generalization across unseen speakers.
 **Tech stack:** PyTorch, torchaudio, scikit-learn, NumPy